svtk/AtomicKotlinCourse/Functional Programming/Manipulating Lists/Exercise 4/task.md

 `friendSuggestions()` should return Charlie for Alice, because Charlie is a friend of Alice's friend Bob and isn't yet a friend of Alice.

-The following example produces no friend suggestions for Alice, because Bob and Charlie are already her friends:
+The following example produces no friend suggestions for Alice because Bob and Charlie are already her friends:

 ```text